Fast simulation of quantum algorithms using circuit optimization: Acknowledgements

-\textbf{\textit{Acknowledgements --- }} The author acknowledges the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported in this work. \url{http://www. tacc.utexas.edu} The author thanks Fabio Baruffa, Justin Hogaboam, and Nicolas P.D.
-Sawaya for helpful discussions.
+The author acknowledges the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported in this work. \url{http://www. tacc.utexas.edu} The author thanks Fabio Baruffa, Justin Hogaboam, and Nicolas P.D.
+Sawaya for helpful discussions, and Salvatore Mandr\`a for comments on a previous version of the manuscript.